black-sheep-dev/harbour-tvhclient/README.md

 >![](icons/128x128/harbour-tvhclient.png)

-## Version compatibility
-Starting with Version 0.2.0 the application needs at least SailfishOS 4.2.
-If you use an older version of SailfishOS use app version 0.1.7 instead

 ## Implemented Features
 Here is a list of all implemented features so far.
 Not all features listed below are finished or error free and are still in active development.